 At present, Julianne was charged with one count of ill treatment to animals.
 The community is outraged and believes she should face one count for each cat.
 Listed below are some phone numbers you can call to express your opinion.

 - Belton Police Department (864)338-8448

 - Anderson County Solicitor’s Office (864)260-4046

 - Anderson County government http://www.andersoncountysc.org

 As to the matter of Julianne taking funds using the good name of Anderson County Humane Society, that could turn out being the most serious offense.
 Several people have come forward who wanted to donate straight to ACHS, but Julianne asked for the money instead.
 That’s fraud.
 If anyone mailed Julianne donations using the USPS system, that’s mail fraud.
-PayPal has it’s own safeguards put in place.
-PayPal is hard to reach, but does have an online resolution center where anyone who donated using PayPal can file a report.
+PayPal has its own safeguards put in place.
+PayPal is hard to reach but does have an online resolution center where anyone who donated using PayPal can file a report.
 I’m not sure how PayPal will handle the situation, since no ‘merchandise’ was passed, or the time limit a complaint would have to have been filed in.

 Julianne is home.
 After being released on $1,000 bond (meaning $100 got her out) and supposedly checking into and now out of treatment.
-Meanwhile, there are many of us trying to pick of the pieces of the mess she created.
+Meanwhile, there are many of us trying to pick up the pieces of the mess she created.

 External Link: EducatorLabs.org